-- Unscrew the screws (4) of the four stops (5) that fix the feet (6) To separate the pallet (7) from the module insert it as shown in the figure (always pushing from the front).
+- Unscrew the screws (4) of the four stops (5) that fix - To separate the pallet (7) from the module insert it as shown in the figure (always pushing from the front).

 Once the module is positioned, level it by using the appropriate adjustments of the feet with a 14-key, as shown in the figure.